Last Updated on July 18, 2021 by pirie

 While in the world of sports, they are most often seen among overhead and contact athletes.

-Crossfit – which has seen a huge upsurge of popularity in Manila – is another sport that can hurt the rotator cuff injuries.
+Crossfit – which has seen a huge upsurge in Manila – is another sport that can hurt rotator cuff injuries.

 During overhead motions such as shoulder presses, overhead snatches, and kettlebell lifts.

 The rotator cuff comprises muscles and tendons that form a ‘cuff’ around the shoulder.